 The study of the roots of jazz from its early European and African heritage to the present will be achieved by examination of the diverse styles.
 Dixieland, Blues, Swing, Bebop, Cool, Fusion, spontaneous improvisation, and current avantgarde practices will be required.
 Student presentations and written critiques will be strongly encouraged.
 Offered when there is sufficient student interest.
+No prerequisites

-Music Cultures of the World
+MUS 226 Music Cultures of the World Three Credits LA